 Spending New Years Eve in Key West is seriously one of the most fun things you could do in your lifetime.
-Make hotel reservations 6 months ahead of time.
-At midnight, watch the giant clam shell drop at the Half Shell Raw Bar, the Pirate Wench lowered from a tall ship mast, or the diving Sushi in her bubbling champagne shoe lowered to the first floor at the Bourbon Street Bar on Duval Street!
+Make hotel reservations at least 6 months ahead of time.
+At midnight, watch the giant clam shell drop at the Half Shell Raw Bar, the Pirate Wench lowered from a tall ship mast at Schooner Warf, or Sushi being lowered into the bubbling champagne shoe at Bourbon Street Pub on Duval Street.

 Summer - June-August - brings the rainy season with high temperatures and humidity but there are fewer crowds, hotel rates are at their lowest, and the lines at the best restaurants are shorter.
 We don’t mind the heat and have always found this to be a great time of year to visit.